Student Ethics Essay Award

-- The individual must be a student enrolled in any undergraduate, post baccalaureate, or entry-level graduate program in communication sciences and disorders (CSD).
+- The individual must be a student enrolled in any undergraduate, post baccalaureate, or entry-level graduate program (U.S. only) in communication sciences and disorders (CSD).

 - The individual must be enrolled part-time or full-time during the 2015–2016 academic year.

 2016 Student Ethics Essay

 In your essay, present an ethical dilemma or challenge that may be faced by a clinician in the area of client abandonment.
 Then, using ethics resources and the ASHA Code of Ethics, identify one or more Principles and the corresponding Rule(s) that you believe have been violated and provide a rationale for your choice(s).
 Finally, suggest how the situation could be handled for a proper resolution and what could have been done differently to minimize the likelihood that the ethical dilemma would have occurred at all.

 - Essay Format